franzbu/EnhancedSpaces.spoon/README.md

     {},
   },
 ```
-As you can see in the example above, `modifierSnapKey2` and `modifierSnapKey3` are not used and are therefore empty.
+As you can see, `modifierSnapKey2` and `modifierSnapKey3` are not used and are therefore empty.

-Now, by pressing `modifierSnapKey1` and `j`, for example, scenario 'a2' is activated, which means that the active window snaps into the right half of the screen.
+Now, by pressing `modifierSnapKey1` and `j`, for example, the active window snaps into the right half of the screen.

 ## Using Mouse/Trackpad